Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

     - Sum of key column (e.g. revenue)
     - Distinct values in column
 - If a business user is impacted, involve them with the review process
+- DBT <> Looker flow:
+  - Build and test dbt models locally
+  - Change references to tables in Looker to point to your local schema
+  - Run the Content Validator in Looker to ensure that everything still works.
+This is great for catching other reports that depend on the table you just changed.
+Also compare dev to prod and make sure data and dashboards all still work.
+  - Invvolve stakeholder is the dev vs prod comparison when the changes are very significant
+  - Change references back to prod schema, and deploy to master

 ### BI tool testing
 **Automated tests**